EthanGoh1008/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my programming 2 blog
 ---
+content: In this weeks lesson I was taught about the basics of git and github and more